Raw sugar hits highest in nearly five months

 Dealers said they expect CTA funds that trade on technical signals to buy nearly 27,200 lots of arabica coffee futures over the next two weeks if prices hold above $2.300 per lb.

-July London cocoa was up 0.8% at 1,834 pounds a tonne, having hit its highest in almost two months on Monday.
+July London cocoa slipped 0.2% to 1,817 pounds a tonne, having hit its highest in almost two months on Monday.

 Europe’s first-quarter cocoa grind, a measure of demand, is due to be published on Thursday while data covering North America is scheduled to be released on April 21.